Far-right terrorism in Australia: 20th century

 After World War II, the Australian League of Rights (a group still in existence), led by Eric Butler, became active.
 Butler believed in the existence of a "Zionist Occupation Government", which controlled governments across the world, including that of Nazi Germany.
 This group tried to infiltrate mainstream political parties.
 Post-war immigration to Australia in the 1950s introduced far-right sympathisers from Europe into Australia, in particular sympathisers of the Ustaše, a Croatian fascist and ultranationalist organization responsible for partaking in the Holocaust and Genocide of Serbs in the Independent State of Croatia.
-From 1963-1973, the Ustaše carried out fifteen attacks and inspired dozens more as part of a terrorism campaign of bombings and assassination attempts across Australia.
+From 1963–1973, the Ustaše carried out fifteen attacks and inspired dozens more as part of a terrorism campaign of bombings and assassination attempts across Australia.

 In the 1960s came the Australian National Socialist Party (re-constituted as the National Socialist Party of Australia in 1968), and from the late 1970s, ASIO was monitoring groups such as the Safari 8, the Legion of the Frontiersmen of the Commonwealth, and the Australian Youth Coalition, but they did not last long.
 In the 1970s and early 1980s the National Front of Australia and the Australian National Alliance emerged, and from the early 1980s, National Action.

 Following a lull in activity, violence by the far-right in Australia surged in the 1980s.
 National Action members carried out attacks in Sydney, including a drive-by shooting.
-In 1984, the Australian Nationalist Movement (ANM) broke away from National Action, considering National Action not sufficiently anti-Semitic and embracing of neo-Nazism, and ANM members started a campaign which included violent assaults and fire-bombings.
+In 1984, the Australian Nationalist Movement (ANM) broke away from National Action, considering National Action not sufficiently antisemitic and embracing of neo-Nazism, and ANM members started a campaign which included violent assaults and fire-bombings.
 Australia "[did not experience] anything like the levels of right-wing extremism and violence that impacted Europe and North America in the 1990s" (2005), but some networks of subcultures, and the "skinhead" counterculture, including groups like the Southern Cross Hammerskins, Combat 18, Blood & Honour, and the Women of the Southern Legion harboured ideologies centred on racial identity.